 Openness is one of the Big Five personality traits (the others being conscientiousness, extraversion, agreeableness, and neuroticism).

 It can be helpful to view this by looking at what some call the T-shaped person.
 The vertical part of the T is your domain expertise – so your knowledge and experience of the areas directly related to your job.

 The horizontal part of the T is your breadth of interests and experience in other areas – so for example you might have started your career in a different industry, or you might have several diverse hobbies unrelated to the kinds of things you work on during the week.

 Here's a framework we often use in workshops, with examples of what you could write in each section:

 The more you can add to the horizontal part of the T the better – as it’s these diverse interests and experiences that mean you can draw on different approaches to problems and make unexpected connections.
 And it’s these connections from seemingly unrelated areas that often make the best ideas or solutions.

 To get better at coming up with original ideas and thinking about the future it’s useful to know more about more things.
 We should seek out variety, be curious about the unusual, and know a little about a lot.
 This way, we’re able to use this richer and more diverse store of memories to fill in the blanks of the future in new, unexpected ways.

 It can also help you adapt better to deal with roadblocks, unexpected events, and to take advantage of new opportunities.

-You can download a blank version of the T-Shape worksheet here.
-See how you get on – if you find it easy to complete the horizontal section, that’s great.
+If you find it easy to complete the horizontal section, that's great.
 If you struggle a little, give yourself licence to try some new things or develop some new interests.
 It will help you see problems and opportunities from different perspectives.